Observation of geometric phases in quantum erasers: Theoretical analysis of double-slit interferometers with internal states

 \subsection{Quantum eraser}

-Now, we erase the which-path information by the projection of polarization using the linear polarizer, LP$_2$, which projects the polarization state into $\ket{\psi_2}$ (see Fig.~\ref{fig:double-slit}(b)).
-This operation can be represented by $\ket{\psi_2}\bra{\psi_2}$.
+Now, we erase the which-path information by the projection of polarization using the linear polarizer LP$_2$ that projects the polarization state into $\ket{\psi_2}$ (see Fig.~\ref{fig:double-slit}(b)).
 The state vector for the composite system after LP$_2$ is calculated as follows: